elusivecodes/FyreLog/README.md

 - `$options` is an array containing configuration options.
     - `className` must be set to `\Fyre\Log\Handlers\FileLogger`.
     - `dateFormat` is a string representing the date format, and will default to "*Y-m-d H:i:s*".
+    - `levels` is an array containing the levels that should be handled, and will default to *null*.
-    - `scopes` is an array containing the scopes that should be handled, and will default to *null*.
+    - `scopes` is an array containing the scopes that should be handled, and will default to *[]*.
     - `path` is a string representing the directory path, and will default to "*/var/log*".
     - `file` is a string representing the file name, and will default *null* (the type of log will be used instead).
     - `suffix` is a string representing the filename suffix, and will default to *null* (or "*-cli*" if running from the CLI).